 Most of the ERP implementation budget cost goes to human resources.
 The cost of employees’ wages can account for more than 50% of the total implementation budget.

 The first cost is consultation costs.
 Most external consultants charge hourly rates ranging from $75 to over $200.

 Your employees will also be needed during the ERP implementation phase.
 Some super-users may need to spend more than half of their working weeks working on the new system.
 Moreover, you may need temporary workers to replace the employees that will be working on the ERP project.

 The recurrent costs of the ERP will vary from vendor to vendor.
 Some vendors lower their implementation cost but charge high renewal prices.
 Others do the opposite.

 The standard license renewal fees for an ERP is 10% to 15% of the software costs.
 Therefore, if your ERP costs $1 million, your annual renewal fees will range between $100,000 and $150,000.

 A typical ERP installation for a mid-sized enterprise will range from $150,000 - $750,000.
-In this article, we focused on a typical implementation costs of MS Dynamics or NAV systems.
+In this article, we focused on a typical implementation costs of Microsoft Dynamics.
 However, the information can also be used as a general guideline for determining the cost of implementing other ERP systems.